algosec/algosec-chef/examples/README.md

     $ rm algosec-*.tar.gz
     ```

 9. Now re-run ```$ chef-client -z -o my_algosec::default -j `pwd`/my_algosec/flows.json```.
-This time it should succeed, and if you log into your AlgoSecs BusinessFlow you'll see this set of flows defined for the selected application.
+This time it should succeed, and if you log into your AlgoSecs BusinessFlow you'll see this set of flows defined for the defined applications.

     _NOTE_: You can see how upon first run, AlgoSec ruby SDK will be automatically downloaded and installed.